 Dental emergencies rarely get better on their own, which means the longer you wait to get a serious dental issue treated, the worse it will likely become.
 At Webster Dental Associates, we do everything we can to see you as soon as possible so you can get out of discomfort and manage a dental emergency effectively.
 If you’re experiencing a toothache, broken or knocked-out tooth, or other dental-related emergency, call us today so Dr. Golparvar can see you for emergency dentistry in Manchester, NH!

 Every dental emergency is going to have its own unique cost depending on the severity of the issue.
 For example, if you only have a minor toothache caused by a small cavity, a cleaning and dental filling may be all you need to treat your emergency.
-However, if there is an oral infection present, you will likely need root canal therapy and a dental crown to cover the tooth once treatment is complete.
-Either way, the last thing you should do is put off care solely because of cost because Dr. Golparvar and his team will do everything they can to create a reasonable treatment plan that’s within your budget.Learn More
+However, if you have an infected tooth, you will likely need root canal therapy and a dental crown, which are more extensive and therefore a bit pricier.
+Either way, the last thing you should do is put off care solely because of worries about the cost of emergency dentistry in Manchester, NH.
+Dr. Golparvar and his team will do everything they can to create a reasonable treatment plan that fits within your budget.Learn More